manon-vadja/Versioning-Introduction/README.md

                        pull      Fetch from and integrate with another repository or a local branch push      Update remote refs along with associated objects

+### Find the rights directions

+Instead of mentioning the https URL of the repo you want to link to, which will require a login, you can use an SSH key.
+To use it, you need to create on your own computer a key, that you will refer to github, so every connection you make later will be identified as yours / coming from you computer.

+To create that key, type the following command on your gitbash :
+                    ssh-keygen -o
+You will be able to specify (or not) where you want to store your key and create a password - and your computer will generate a beautiful key.
+Afterwards, what you need to do is display your public key by (e.g)
+                    cat C:/Users/Utilisateur/.ssh/id_rsa.pub
+... and copy it into your SSH keys in your personal settings on Github.

 ## Several tips
+!
+There is a very useful index of git commands on https://git-scm.com/docs !

 You can check the modifications in your working area using the following command :
                     $ git status